swainechen/chenlab-training/websites/gis-aws/content/05-DownloadDatafromS3/04-DownloadFromS3.md

 Before that, let's create a directory on your machine to store this data.

-2. Run the following commands to create a directory to hold the data and cd to that directory.
+2. Run the following commands to create a directory to hold the data and cd to that directory:

 ```bash
 mkdir -p /tmp/fastq/SRR6327950